anolivei/Learning_Python/README.md

 ## :dart: About ##

-Here are some notes and programs in python made by me during my studies
+Here are some python notes and programs made by me during my studies

 <!-- ## :sparkles: Features ##